 There are 5 main metrics you want to measure.

-You can easily track performance for specific time periods by changing the date in the upper right corner and comparing performance to previous time periods.
+Easily track performance for specific time periods by changing the date in the upper right corner and comparing performance to previous time periods.

 SEO KPI #4: Leads / Phone Calls / Sales

 As previously discussed, the goal of SEO is to:

 Rank for high-value keywords so that…